jrheard/blog/_drafts/watercolorbot.md

 {% img wcb_4.JPG %}

-These kids haven't learned how to use lists/dicts or write functions yet, and they're already making cool programs like these!
+These kids haven't yet learned how to use lists/dicts or how to make their own functions, and they're already making cool programs like these!

 Interactivity
 -------------